 The Arts Council provides support through the Artists in the Community portfolio that includes: Professional Development Grants, Supply Grants, Performing Artist Travel Grants, Research and Development Grants, Fellowships, the Artist Exchange program and our monthly workshop series, OPPArt: Opportunities for Artists.
 These funding and support programs allow artists in the community the opportunity to enhance their skills and create work that helps drive the vibrancy of the arts in Columbus and Franklin County.

-The Arts Council offers four (4) Individual Artist grant programs: Professional Development, Research, Supply, and Performing Artist Travel.
+The Arts Council offers four (4) Individual Artist grant programs for artists of all disciplines: Professional Development, Research and Development, Supply, and Performing Artist Travel.

 Only individual artists, NOT groups, may apply for AITC grant funding.